rackerlabs/support-how-to/content/how-to/cloud-servers/install-an-ssl-certificate/index.md

 Another way to test the certificate is to go to [whynopadlock.com](https://www.whynopadlock.com/).
-Enter your URL in **Secure Address**, and it shows any discrepancies that could cause the site to be unsecure, such as mixed content issues.
+Enter your URL in **Secure Address**, and it shows any discrepancies that could cause the site to be unsecure, such as mixed content issues.</br>

+Use the Feedback tab to make any comments or ask questions.
+You can also [start a conversation with us](https://www.rackspace.com/contact).